jeffmagill/jeffmagill.dev/content/blog/this-sites-tech-stack-a-developers-experience.md

 ---
-title: Let's Breakdown This Site
+title: This site's Tech Stack - A Developer's Experience
 description: Here I will ramble about the tools and technologies I used to build this website.
 image: /images/blog/peter-pryharski-rusted-car-unsplash.jpg
 tags: tools